 - Content views increased by 87%

-But ultimately, it’s about revenue lift and that’s where the results were jaw dropping: a 5x increase in registered deals and through-partner revenue year over year post implementation.
+But ultimately, it’s about revenue lift and that’s where the results were jaw dropping: a 5x increase in registered deals and through-partner revenue year over year after implementation.

 The evolution towards an even more personalized and unified experience for key user groups is continuing.

 “The team is looking forward to bringing more content in with the addition of more partner marketing team members.
-And with an upgrade to one of the industry’s top learning management systems on the way, the team is excited to nest that application seamlessly within the partner portal experience.”
+And with an upgrade to a new learning management system on the way, we’re is excited to nest that application seamlessly within the partner portal experience.”

 — Uday Keshavdas: Snowflake - Head of SI Alliances

-So as the tech community watches to see just how high Snowflake’s star can climb, Uday’s alliances team feels poised and ready for wherever that ride may take them.
+So as the tech community watches to see just how high Snowflake’s star can climb, Uday and his team feel poised and ready for wherever that ride may take them.